Russell Hansbrough

 Russell Douglas Hansbrough (born November 19, 1993) is an American former football running back.
 He played college football at Missouri, and was signed as an undrafted free agent by the Tampa Bay Buccaneers in 2016.
 He also played for the New York Giants, Los Angeles Chargers, and Washington Redskins.

 Professional career

 Tampa Bay Buccaneers

 Hansbrough signed with the Tampa Bay Buccaneers as an undrafted free agent following the 2016 NFL draft.
-He was released on September 5, 2016, and signed to the practice squad the next day.
-He was released on September 14, 2016, and re-signed on October 5.
-He was promoted to the active roster on October 10, 2016.
-He was released on October 17, 2016, and was re-signed to the practice squad.
-He was promoted back to the active roster on November 7, 2016, but was released again on November 12.
-He was re-signed to the practice squad on November 15, 2016.
-He was released by the Buccaneers on November 22, 2016.
+He was released on September 5, 2016, and was re-signed to the practice squad the following day.
+Hansbrough was released on September 14, and re-signed on October 5.
+He was promoted to the active roster on October 10.
+Hansbrough was released by Tampa Bay on October 17, and was re-signed to the practice squad.
+He was promoted back to the active roster on November 7, but was released again on November 12.
+Hansbrough was re-signed to the practice squad on November 15.
+He was released by the Buccaneers on November 22.